 It was then on a vacation in Hawaii that things started to come together for me, and I realized that vacation is not a location, but actually a state of mind.
 And with this revelation, I realized I could choose to bring more of this vacation mindset into my daily life.

 I kept thinking to myself, what would life look like if I wasn’t so stressed, exhausted and busy all the time?
 Through a combination of meditation, conscious goal setting, affirmations, compassion and gratitude, I was able to personally see an easier, less stressful, and more joyous way of living.
 This transformation motivated me to become an entrepreneur and dedicate my life to inspiring others to achieve greater success in this entirely new way.

-Lisa Abramson lives in Menlo Park, CA with her husband and daughter.
-She also has an executive coaching practice and is a maternal mental health advocate.
+Lisa Abramson lives in Menlo Park, CA with her husband and two daughters.
+She is a keynote speaker, best-selling author, executive coach and maternal mental health advocate.
 For more information, please visit: www.lisaabramson.com

 About Vanessa Loder